thepg24/smb2u-glitchedworlds/README.md

 This is a script for the FCEUX emulator that allows you to navigate otherwise inaccessible areas in Super Mario Bros.
 2 (NES).

 ## How to Use
 Super Mario Bros.
-2 has 20 normally accessible worlds.
+2 has 20 normally accessible levels.
 But by using this script, the number of accessible worlds skyrockets to **thousands of potential levels**!

 ⚠️ ***PLEASE NOTE THAT SOME LEVELS WILL CRASH THE GAME!!
 IF THIS HAPPENS, SOFT RESET THE ROM AND TRY ANOTHER LEVEL!!***